Elizabeth T. Hartsel

 Spinning circle Big letter B

-Liz is skilled in employment law and enjoys helping businesses and employees navigate labor and employment laws.
-She works with her clients to proactively mitigate the risk of future employment claims both on the front end with confidentiality, non-compete, and non-solicitation agreements and on the back end with separation and release agreements.
+Liz is a skilled employment lawyer and enjoys helping businesses and employees navigate labor and employment laws.
+She works with her clients to proactively mitigate the risk of future employment claims on the front end with confidentiality, non-compete, and non-solicitation agreements and on the back end with separation and release agreements.

 Education

-The University of North Carolina at Chapel Hill, JD 2009
+• The University of North Carolina at Chapel Hill, J.D., graduated 2009

 • Employment Law - Management